MoritzPerschke/nvim/README.md

 ### Introduction

-*This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*
+*This is based on a [fork](https://github.com/dam9000/kickstart-modular.nvim) of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*

 A starting point for Neovim that is: